warezoid/bitcointags/docs/DOCUMENTATION.md

 "**Status code**" is the HTTP status code returned by the CoinCap API 2.0.
 This code is used when displaying a *tag*, either normal or error.
 For more information on status codes, please visit the [CoinCap API 2.0 documentation](https://docs.coincap.io).
 For details on the use of status codes in Bitcointags, see the [Errors](#errors) section.

 **Fiat price data**
+Information about fiat currencies is obtained from the *rates/"CURRENCY_ID"* endpoint.
+Currency IDs are contained in the **apiCode** variable for each currency supported by Bitcointags.
+We would choose the endpoint *rates/euro* to call the CoinCap API 2.0 to get information about euros.
+The specific details and their description are given below.

 ```
 {currency, rate, statusCode}
 ```